Lü Fan: Career under Sun Ce

 At one point during the beginning of Sun Ce's career as a warlord, he sent Lü Fan to fetch his family from Guangling Commandery in Xu Province to his new base in Qu'e County.
 Tao Qian, the Governor of Xu Province, despised Sun Ce and wanted to have Lü Fan arrested as a spy and tortured, but some of his retainers freed Lü Fan and helped him escape from Guangling Commandery with Sun Ce's family.
 Sun Ce trusted Lü Fan so highly that he treated him like a member of the Sun family and even allowed Lü Fan to dine in the presence of his mother, Lady Wu.

-Lü Fan was third only to Cheng Pu and Xu Kun in terms of merit, having followed Sun Ce in his conquests in the Jiangdong region from 194 to 199.
+Lü Fan was third only to Cheng Pu and Xu Kun (Note: father of Lady Xu and son of Sun Ce's aunt Lady Sun) in terms of merit, having followed Sun Ce in his conquests in the Jiangdong region from 194 to 199.
 His unit defeated and killed Yan Baihu's subordinate, Chen Mu.
 However, Lü Fan was concerned about the quality of Sun Ce's army.
 He feared that though their forces had grown, it comprised mostly untrained rabble with just a few veterans supporting them.
 Lü Fan believed that such an army could achieve limited success at best.
 As such, he requested that Sun Ce transfer him to his personal staff and make him the commander of his forces.
-At the time a marshal was simply a minor staff officer responsible for training and drilling the troops.
+At the time, a marshal was simply a minor staff officer responsible for training and drilling the troops.
 As he saw that this was a demotion for Lü Fan, Sun Ce tried to talk Lü Fan out of it, but the latter insisted and managed to convince Sun Ce to agree to his request.
 Lü Fan thus took charge of training Sun Ce's troops.
 As Sun Ce was the supreme commander of the military forces in the Jiangdong region, Lü Fan's authority extended to the units under the command of Sun Ce's subordinates, effectively giving him control over the entire military administration in Jiangdong.

 In 197, when Yuan Shu declared himself emperor – an act deemed treasonous against the figurehead Emperor Xian of the Han dynasty – Sun Ce broke ties with Yuan Shu and joined other warlords in a two-year-long campaign against the pretender.
 Chen Yu, who was sent by the warlord Cao Cao to assist Sun Ce in the campaign against Yuan Shu, secretly plotted to destroy Sun Ce from within.
 However, Sun Ce sensed Chen Yu's intentions and sent Lü Fan to deal with him.
 Lü Fan defeated Chen Yu in battle and forced him to retreat north.

 Around 199, after defeating Yuan Shu's remnants, the minor warlord Liu Xun, as well as Huang Zu and Liu Biao at the Battle of Sha County, Sun Ce wrote a memorial to the Han central government to recommend Lü Fan to be the Administrator of Guiyang Commandery, among other things.